SignalK/signalk.github.io/_developers/metadata.md

 ### The Use Cases

-Let's assume we have engine1.rpm as a key/value in Signal K. We want to display it on our dashboard, and monitor alarms for temp, oil, rpm etc.
+Let's assume we have `engine1.rpm` as a key/value in Signal K. We want to display it on our dashboard, and monitor alarms for temperature, oil pressure, RPM, etc.

-We can drop a generic dial gauge on our dash and display rpm, but it can't know maxRpm, or alarms unless its an engine-specific gauge, and knows where to look in the Signal K schema.
+We can drop a generic dial gauge on our dash and display RPM, but it can't know maxRpm, or alarms unless its an engine-specific gauge, and knows where to look in the Signal K schema.
 So we will end up with a profusion of role specific gauges to maintain.
 We also have non standard key names for max, min, high, low, etc. which pollute the schema.